News of Nawaz meetings false: PML-N

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The PML-N spokesperson, Marriyum Aurangzeb, has said the news associated with PML-N Quaid Nawaz Sharif meetings with party leaders for the upcoming by-polls or any other issues are false.
+LAHORE: Pakisatn Muslim League-Nawaz (PML-N) spokesperson Marriyum Aurangzeb has said the news associated with PML-N Quaid Nawaz Sharif meetings with party leaders for upcoming by-polls or any other issues are false.

+In a statement on Saturday, she said that Nawaz Sharif was not engaging in any political activity or meetings for now.

+She added that for the convenience and authenticity of the news, it should be made clear that information regarding any meeting or political statement would be issued by the PML-N central spokesperson only.

-LAHORE: The PML-N spokesperson, Marriyum Aurangzeb, has said the news associated with PML-N Quaid Nawaz Sharif meetings with party leaders for the upcoming by-polls or any other issues are false.
+LAHORE: Pakisatn Muslim League-Nawaz (PML-N) spokesperson Marriyum Aurangzeb has said the news associated with PML-N Quaid Nawaz Sharif meetings with party leaders for upcoming by-polls or any other issues are false.

+In a statement on Saturday, she said that Nawaz Sharif was not engaging in any political activity or meetings for now.

 Comments